Heavy rainfall or snowmelt can cause flooding, sewer backups and drainage issues to properties and neighborhoods.

 When such things happen, it highlights the importance of wet weather preparedness.
 Damaged, aging or undersized infrastructure at any point in Northern Kentucky's storm drainage system can cause a range of flooding and backup issues.

 Northern Kentucky's storm drainage system is a network of open (i.e. swales, ditches, ponds and streams) and closed (i.e. pipes and culverts) conveyances owned and operated by both public and private entities.
 Individual property owners (homeowners and local businesses) are responsible for the storm drainage systems that convey storm water runoff solely from private property.
 From there, storm water may flow into roadside ditches, culverts, curb and gutter systems and storm catch basin grates that are maintained by local cities and counties.
 These systems often convey the storm water runoff into SD1's separate storm sewer system or SD1's combined sewer system.

 SD1, individual property owners and local municipalities each have a responsibility to prepare for and prevent wet weather problems.

 What SD1 can do:

 - SD1 is doing everything it can to address storm water issues in Northern Kentucky.
-Per SD1's Consent Decree and Regional Storm Water Management Program, SD1 is planning an estimated $800 million in capital improvements through 2025 to address the portions of the wastewater and storm water collection systems that are undersized, outdated and in need of repair with the budgeted dollars available.
+Per SD1's Consent Decree and Regional Storm Water Management Program, SD1 is doing the best we can to address the portions of the wastewater and storm water collection systems that are undersized, outdated and in need of repair with the budgeted dollars available.

 For more information on the implementation of SD1's Regional Storm Water Management Program, click here.